cwbuecheler/embeddable-test/README.md

 ### Issues / Challenges

 The first challenge I encountered was that I was hammering the PokeAPI.
-I noted that 3rd party modules exist to get around this, but I wanted to stick with rolling my own, so I added some quick caching to the initial lookup and the individual Pokémon lookups to take care of that.
+I noted that 3rd party modules exist to get around this, but I wanted to stick with rolling my own, so I added some quick checking to the initial lookup and the individual Pokémon lookups to take care of that.
 No real reason for this particular app to get the data more than once.

 The next challenge was just getting Chart.js to work, as I hadn't used it before.
 Turned out to be pretty straightforward, although I did borrow a 3rd party library to implement it in React because I didn't want to get too into the weeds componentizing Chart.js itself.
 This wasn't particularly difficult to get running, so I went ahead and implemented the percent toggle on it.
 The hardest part there was figuring out the syntax to change the axis and tooltip data, but again &hellip; not too rough.
 I cleaned things up, added some titles, and made things pretty.